rkkautsar/bachelor-thesis/notes/drafts/00-structure.md

    8. ...
    9. various other non-benchmarking tool (computational experiment helper)

-4. Methods for measuring & limiting resource usage
-   1. Runsolver (rlimit + linux specific /proc/stat polling and prctl subreaper)
-   2. Runexec (cgroup + container)
-   3. psmon (unix-compatible process stat polling)

-5. Packing tools dependencies [?]
-   1. Reprozip
-   2. Docker

-6. Implementation of the new benchmarking tool
+4. Implementation of the new benchmarking tool
    1. Tool description
       1. Architecture
       2. System requirements